uber/piranha/generic/README.md

 The node captured by the tag-name specified in the `replace_node` property is replaced with the pattern specified in the `replace` property.
 The `replace` pattern can use the tags from the `query` to construct a replacement based on the match (like [regex-replace](https://docs.microsoft.com/en-us/visualstudio/ide/using-regular-expressions-in-visual-studio?view=vs-2022)).

+Each rule also contains the `groups` property, that specifies the kind of change performed by this rule.
+Based on this group, appropriate cleanup will be performed by Piranha.
+For instance, `replace_expression_with_boolean_literal` will trigger deep cleanups to eliminate dead code (like eliminating `consequent` of a `if statement`) caused by replacing an expression with a boolean literal.
+Currently, Piranha provides deep clean-ups for edits that belong the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.

+### Defining behavior of the API
 The `rule` contains `holes` or template variables that need to be instantiated.
 For instance, in the above rule `@treated` and `@stale_flag_name` need to be replaced with some concrete value so that the rule matches only the feature flag API usages corresponding to a specific flag, and replace it specifically with `true` or `false`.
 To specify such a behavior, user should create a `piranha_arguments.toml` file as shown below (assuming that the behavior of STALE_FLAG is **treated**):